dotlang/language/doc/RFE.md

 Depends on how we are going to represent seq and map's access.
 We will probably can.

 ? - Generics
 **Summary:**
 1. We will have a new data type `type` whose values are any actual type (`int` or `string` or `Customer`).
 Internally it is integer, so that we can use it to get internal type inside a union.
 Arguments of type `type` must be named like other types nor like bindings.
 2. If you have a binding of type T called x, you can use `T` to create a type based on it (e.g. `process = (T: type, x: [T] -> ...)`).
 3. `T` arguments of a function must be evaluated at compile time.
-4. Polymorphism is still provided using dynamic compile time union and map of type to functions.
+4. Polymorphism is still provided using dynamic compile time union and a linked list.
+5. You can use `Type[?]` notation to denote a generic type with type argument which is not fixed during type definition but will be specified at compile time.

 ? - Should we remove map from built-in types?